gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Felix Mendelssohn, composer whose beautiful sacred music honored God's name and brought Scripture to life through song.
 *Hymn*: All Creatures of Our God and King

-## Week 28: More on the Third Commandment
+## Week 28: The Holy Spirit's Help
 **Memory Verse**: "Hallowed be your name."
 (Matthew 6:9)

-### Day 1: What Is Forbidden in the Third Commandment?
+### Day 1: How Can You Get the Help of the Holy Spirit?
-*Catechism Q55*: What is forbidden in the third commandment?
+*Catechism Q59*: How can you get the help of the Holy Spirit?
-*Catechism A*: The third commandment forbiddeth all profaning or abusing of anything whereby God maketh himself known.
+*Catechism A*: God has told us that we must pray to him for the Holy Spirit.
 *Hymn*: Take the Name of Jesus with You

 ### Day 2: Prayer